-82. We will publish a short report on the outcomes of our monitoring in May 2010.
-This will include the proportions of fee income spent on bursaries and scholarships to lower-income students, the amount spent on additional outreach, any underspend that has been reallocated and the proportion of students receiving a bursary at each institution.
+76. We will publish a short report on the outcomes of our monitoring in May 2010.
+This report will focus on higher education institutions but will also include aggregate level data for further education colleges.
+This will include the proportions of fee income spent on bursaries and scholarships for lower-income students and the amount spent on additional outreach.